Tenma-Server/Tenma/README.md

 ## Features ##

 * Read your comics from any device that has a browser.
+* Live search through all of your series.
 * Two view modes.
 Fit the comic horizontally or vertically to your browser window.
 * Comic navigation with arrow buttons, or with your keyboard's arrow keys.
 * Supports CBZ, ZIP, CBR, RAR, CBT and TAR formats.